Middle of the Night (Elley Duhé song): Background

 The song was released on January 10, 2020.
 Duhé parted ways with RCA the same week the song was released.

-In 2022, it went viral on TikTok, resulting in the song entering charts in various countries and received millions of streams on Spotify.
+In 2022, it went viral on TikTok, resulting in the song entering charts in various countries and received more than one billion streams on Spotify.

 Music video

 The song's official music video was directed by Loris Russier and released on May 4, 2022.
 The first video for the song, directed by Ashley Monaé and released on January 4, 2022, was then retitled the "lyric video".